D0BR0MYSL/TweakTimeSaver/README.md

 - When starting, a short summary message is shown and nothing will apply until You press a key twice.
 Restore Point is being created automatically before actions.
 - TweakTimeSaver has a seamlessly integrated mechanism for deployment of additional user settings and backups.
 It's optional, easy to use and being offered during use in very friendly way without distrubance.

+Thanks for reading!
+TweakTimeSaver helped me a lot.
+I hope that it will be useful for You too!

 ## Multilanguage support:

 English file names and messages are being used if language file for current system is not present inside `_translations` subfolder.